 VS Code Extension

-Map your
+your entire

 60+ Languages

-2 MB Size limit
+2 MB File limit

 Free Forever

-tree-mapper — output preview
+tree-mapper — output preview LIVE

 What it does